Study Chinese in China: how to get prepared

 Universities require you to purchase health insurance from them, usually, it costs around 400 RMB.

 And now, finally, you’re done with the bureaucratic stuff, and ready to dive into this new, life-changing adventure!

-In order to make the most out of your study trip to China, have a look at the tricks that allow you to speed up your language learning process.
+In order to make the most out of your study trip to China, have a look at my article “How to learn Chinese language faster while in China” that allow you to speed up your language learning process.
 If you need help with your application or communicating with Chinese institutions, I invite you to get in touch with me!
 I’m an interpreter/translator with 10 years of experience in the field 😉